iostpa/is-a-dev-docs/src/useful/faq.md

   - Users who require a private zone, as they are using their home IP addresses behind Cloudflare (These cases will be carefully reviewed, as we understand some may claim to use a home IP address when they are not.)
   - Users with a lot of nested subdomains *may* be allowed to register NS records so they do not have to manage multiple files.
   - Aternos users (specifically Aternos, as they require NS records and you cannot modify DNS records under them).
+!!!

-Note: These guidelines are not set in stone and may change.
+These guidelines are not set in stone and may change.
 You are not limited to fitting only one of the criteria above; use them as a general guide. [@wdhdev](https://github.com/wdhdev) personally review each NS record request.
+!!!

 *We reserve the right to deny NS records at our discretion.*